 Due to the larger screen size, some prefer to view interactive campus maps on their desktop computer.
 At Concept3D, while our maps are built for both desktop and mobile devices, we average around 65% desktop and 35% mobile usage.
-During peak periods of use – particularly higher education move-in days/weekends, these percentages flip, 60% mobile, almost exactly the opposite for the simple reason that people are on the move, getting around campus, trying to find routes, dorms, information, etc. Students and parents are scrambling to make it all happen (and have a good time on the side), so having a mobile ready map with easy access information makes a big difference.
+During peak periods of use – particularly higher education move-in days/weekends, these percentages flip, 60% mobile, almost exactly the opposite for the simple reason that people are on the move, getting around campus, trying to find routes, dorms, information, etc. Students and parents are scrambling to make it all happen (and have a good time on the side), so having a mobile ready map with easy access to information makes a big difference.

 And there are a few key map features that are well worth surfacing and making easy to find on mobile devices: